-Pursuant to O.C.G.A. § 20-2-751.2, a student who attempts to enroll or who is enrolled in any school within the Richmond County School System during the time in which that student is subject to a disciplinary order (i.e., any order of a local school system in this state, a private school, or a public school outside of this state which imposes short-term suspension, long-term suspension, or expulsion upon a student in such system or school) should be aware that the Richmond County School System is authorized to refuse to enroll the student or to subject that student to short-term suspension, long-term suspension, or expulsion for any time remaining in that other school system's or school's disciplinary order upon receiving a certified copy of such order if the offense which led to such suspension or expulsion in the other school system or school.
+Pursuant to O.C.G.A. § 20-2-751.2, a student who attempts to enroll or who is enrolled in any school within the Richmond County School System during the time in which that student is subject to a disciplinary order (i.e., any order of a local school system in this state, a private school, or a public school outside of this state which imposes short-term suspension, long-term suspension, or expulsion upon a student in such system or school) should be aware that the Richmond County School System is authorized to refuse to enroll the student or to subject that student to short-term suspension, long-term suspension, or expulsion for any time remaining in that other school system's or school's disciplinary order upon receiving a certified copy of such order if the offense which led to such suspension or expulsion in the other school system or school was an offense for which suspension or expulsion could be imposed in the enrolling Richmond County school.
 The final decision will be based upon the approval of the Deputy Superintendent or designee.